pcdavies/DockerBasics/workshops/docker/Linux200.md

 - Open a browser (in this example we are using Firefox).

-**NOTE:** If you want to login to Enterprise Manager Express the browser needs the Shockwave add-on installed.
-Install this into your browser environment by going to the adobe webite and downloading the player from: https://get.adobe.com/shockwave/
+- **NOTE:** If you want to login to Enterprise Manager Express the browser needs the Shockwave add-on installed.
+Install this into your browser environment by going to the adobe webite and downloading the player from: [Shockwave](https://get.adobe.com/shockwave/)

-**If you are using the workshop VirtualBox VM Shockwave has already been installed and you will only have to enable it.**
+- **If you are using the workshop VirtualBox VM Shockwave has already been installed and you will only have to enable it.**

-- From your terminal window execute the following command.
+- From your terminal window **type** the following command:

 ```
 docker network inspect bridge
 ```

-- Locate the orcl container and collect your network bridge IP.
+- Locate the "orcl" container and note your network bridge IP.

 ![](images/200Linux/Picture200-12.7.png)

-- Insert your container IP address and navigate to the URL: **http://<container IP address>:5600/em**
+- Insert your container IP address and navigate to the URL (In this example 172.17.0.3): `http:/172.17.0.3/:5600/em`

 ![](images/200Linux/Picture200-12.8.png)